eelcocramer/node-bluetooth-serial-port/README.md

 This piece of open source software is free (as in speech) to [use, modify and distribute](LICENSE.md), no strings attached.
 If this software saves you some cash and you want to do something for the good please consider making a donation to a [charity](https://www.doctorswithoutborders.org).
 Any charity will do. 🙏

-> macOS support is available again through source builds while prebuilt binaries are being restored.
+> experimental macOS support is available again.
+Feedback (also when it is working as expected) would be highly apreciated.

 > _DEPRECATED_ I am no longer actively maintaining this project.
 If you want to help out by adding support please contact me.
 It was a great experience maintaining this project for almost 8 years.
 It was great to see people step in to improve this project.
 Thank you all!